ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

 NSString* query = burger; // The (natural language) recipe search query.
 NSString* cuisine = italian; // The cuisine(s) of the recipes.
 One or more comma separated.
 See a full list of supported cuisines. (optional)
-NSString* diet = vegetarian; // The diet to which the recipes must be compliant.
+NSString* diet = vegetarian; // The diet for which the recipes must be suitable.
 See a full list of supported diets. (optional)
-NSString* excludeIngredients = eggs; // An comma-separated list of ingredients or ingredient types that must not be contained in the recipes. (optional)
+NSString* excludeIngredients = eggs; // A comma-separated list of ingredients or ingredient types that the recipes must not contain. (optional)
 NSString* intolerances = gluten; // A comma-separated list of intolerances.
-All found recipes must not have ingredients that could cause problems for people with one of the given tolerances.
-See a full list of supported intolerances. (optional)
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
+See a full list of supported intolerances.
+Please note: due to the automatic nature of the recipe analysis, the API cannot be 100% accurate in all cases.
+Please advise your users to seek professional help with medical issues. (optional)
 NSNumber* offset = 0; // The number of results to skip (between 0 and 900). (optional)
 NSNumber* number = 10; // The number of results to return (between 1 and 100). (optional)
-NSNumber* limitLicense = true; // Whether the recipes should have an open license that allows for displaying with proper attribution. (optional)
+NSNumber* limitLicense = true; // Whether the recipes should have an open license that allows display with proper attribution. (optional)
 NSNumber* instructionsRequired = true; // Whether the recipes must have instructions. (optional)

 OAIDefaultApi*apiInstance = [[OAIDefaultApi alloc] init];